AysegulDe/LAB-ASSIGNMENT/README.md

 ## Online Boutique Deployment, Performance Monitoring and Canary Release ###

 **This Project includes** :
-    - Deploying a microservices applications on GKE
+    - Deploying a microservices applications on GKE.
-    - Setting up and running a Load Generator both locally and automatically in Google Cloud
+    - Setting up and running a Load Generator both locally and automatically in Google Cloud.
-    - Monitoring the application and infrastructure using Grafana and Prometheus
+    - Monitoring the application and infrastructure using Grafana and Prometheus.
-    - Performing performance evaluation using metrics from Grafana and Locust
+    - Performing performance evaluation using metrics from Grafana and Locust.
-    - Creating a new canary release
+    - Creating a new canary release.

 ____________________________________________________________________________